-Uganda remembers The Martyrs of Uganda who died for their Faith June 3rd each year
+Uganda remembers The Martyrs of Uganda who died for their Faith on June 3rd each year.

 On June 3rd – Join Uganda’s Martyr’s Day Celebrations in Namugongo